ItsK1tty/w1tchdocs/docs/source/reference.rst

 above_map(``text``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send a notification in the bottom-left corner of the screen.
+Sends a notification in the bottom-left corner of the screen.

 **Parameters:**